-Below are some of the important dates students need to be aware of throughout the 2019-2020 academic year.
+Below are some of the important dates students need to be aware of throughout the 2022-2023 academic year.
 The dates below may be subject to change.
 For a complete calendar, students should refer to the information found at https://calendar.wp.missouristate.edu/

+Fall 2022

+- August 20 Residence Halls open at 8:00 AM - August 22 Meal Plans begin with breakfast.
+Fall classes begin - September 5 Labor Day (No Classes/Offices Closed) - October 13-14 Fall Break (No Classes) - November 21-25 Thanksgiving Break (No Classes/Offices Closed) - Residence Halls close at 12:00 noon on November 18.
+Breakfast, lunch, and sack dinner (available until 2 PM) served on November 17. - December 12-15 Final Exam Period - Residence Halls close at 12:00 noon, on December 16.
+Breakfast, lunch, and sack dinner (available until 2 PM) served on December 15.

+Spring 2023

-- August 17 Residence Halls open at 8:00 am - August 19 Meal plans begin with breakfast.
-Fall classes begin. - September 2 Labor Day (No classes/Offices Closed).
-Meals served. - October 10-11 Fall Break (No classes/Offices Open).
-No meals served. - October 12-13 Fall Break (No classes/Offices Closed).
-No meals served. - November 27 December 1 Thanksgiving Break (No classes/Offices Closed). - Residence Halls close at 7:00 pm on November 26. - Breakfast, lunch, and sack dinner (available until 2 pm) served on November 26. - December 1 Residence Halls open at 10:00 am.
-Regular meal plan will resume on December 2. - December 9 December 12 Final Exam Period - Residence Halls close at 12:00 pm on December 13. - Breakfast, lunch, and sack dinner (available until 2 pm) served on December 12. - January 11 Residence Halls open at 8:00 am - January 13 Meal plans begin with breakfast.
-Spring classes begin. - January 20 Martin Luther King Jr. Day (No Classes/Offices Closed).
-Meals served. - February 17 President's Day (No Classes/Offices Closed).
-Meals served. - March 16 March 20 Spring Break (No Classes/Offices Open).
-No meals served. - Residence Halls close at 7:00 pm on March 13. - Breakfast, lunch, and sack dinner (available until 2 pm) served on March 13. - March 22 Residence Halls open at 10:00 am.
-Regular meal plan will resume on March 23. - April 9 Spring Holiday (No Classes/Offices Open).
-No meals served. - April 10 12 Spring Holiday (No Classes/Offices Closed).
-No meals served. - May 11 May 14 Spring 2019 Final Exam Period - Residence Halls close at 12:00 pm on May 15. - Breakfast, lunch, and sack dinner (available until 2 pm) will be served on May 14.
-No meals will be served after this date. - Residents required to participate in Graduation may stay through 8:00 am on Sunday, May 17, 2020. - Requests for late check-out during Thanksgiving, Spring, and/or End-of-Semester break(s) can be submitted to the Director of Residence Life for further consideration.
+- January 16 Martin Luther King Kr.
+Day (No Classes/Offices Closed) - January 21 Residence Halls open at 8:00 AM - January 23 Meal plans begin with breakfast.
+Spring classes begin - February 20 Presidents' Day (No Classes/Offices Closed) - March 18-26 Spring Break.
+Residence Halls close at 6:00 PM on March 17.
+Breakfast, lunch, and sack dinner (available until 2 PM) will be served on March 17 - April 7 Spring Holiday (No Classes/Offices Open; Offices Closed) - May 15-18 Spring Final Exam Period.
+Breakfast, lunch and sack dinner (available until 2 PM) will be served May 18.
+Residence Halls close May 19 at 12:00, noon.
+Residents participating in Graduation may stay until 8:00 AM on May 21.

+Notes:

+Requests for late check out during Thanksgiving, Spring, and/or End-of-Semester break(s) can be submitted to the Director of Residence Life for further consideration.

 NOTES:

--

--

--

--